The Elephant

 Bashir states that despite successes in curbing threats to wildlife, poachers are becoming increasingly sophisticated, making it insufficient to rely solely on foot patrols or community reports.
 Technology complements traditional conservation methods by making monitoring faster, more efficient, and proactive rather than reactive,” he emphasizes.

 Wire snares remain the most commonly used poaching devices across Uganda’s protected areas.
 For instance, between 2021 and 2023, park authorities recovered 30,369 wire snares, 2,731 pangas, and 21 guns used for poaching wildlife.
-Wildlife products are primarily transported by motorcycles, followed by bicycles and motor vehicles.
-During the same period, authorities intercepted 92 motorcycles, 33 bicycles, and 14 motor vehicles carrying illegally obtained wildlife products.

 Drones: Eyes in the Sky